emonree/doctor-visits/README.md

 ## Difficulties:

-- Instead of using localhost:3000/"name here", I messed up with the planning, so I used localhost:3000 as my main/landing page before the user can navigate to the other pages.
+- Instead of using localhost:3000/"name here", I messed up with planning my pages out, so I used localhost:3000 as my main/landing page before the user can navigate to the other pages.

+- I had to keep adding more ejs pages as the actual scope of work was more than I had initially planned out in the wireframe.

+- Had trouble grabbing the information for an object that's inside of an array for the visit summmary.

+## Wireframe:
+    - Main/index.ejs page, include a